McBrAdDeRzZ/Food-Memory-Game/README.md

 #### First Time Visitor Goals

-1. As a First Time Visitor,
+1. As a First Time Visitor, I would like to have fun playing the game.
-2. As a First Time Visitor,
+2. As a First Time Visitor, I want to immediately know what to do.
-3. As a First Time Visitor,
+3. As a First Time Visitor, I want to see the time and moves I made during and after the game.

 #### Returning Visitor Goals

-1. As a Returning Visitor,
+1. As a Returning Visitor, I would like to see if I can beat my previous score
 2. As a Returning Visitor,
 3. As a Returning Visitor,

 #### Frequent User Goals

-1. As a Frequent User,
+1. As a Frequent User, I want to have fun and challenge friends to beat my score
 2. As a Frequent User,
 3. As a Frequent User,